‘General Hospital’ Teases The Moment Ava Realizes Her Fiance Is Actually Ryan Chamberlain

 — Jon Lindstrom (@thejonlindstrom) February 25, 2019

 It appears that Ryan grabs Ava and tries to get away.
-They end up being trapped on the bridge with Jason holding a gun on him and Laura yelling to Ava that this isn’t Kevin, but his evil twin brother.
+They will end up being trapped on the bridge with Jason holding a gun on him and Laura yelling to Ava that this isn’t Kevin, but his evil twin brother.
 That could be the moment that she finally realizes that she is facing Kiki’s killer.
 However, Ryan is not done yet.

 He plants his last kiss on Ava and attempts to throw her off the bridge.
 It appears from the preview clip that he takes the plunge with her.
 Jason may just shoot him before that happens.
 There is no indication that Ryan will actually be killed this time for good.
 The General Hospital writers could have Ryan disappearing into the darkness.
 That would leave everyone in PC on edge for a long time to come.